 - A relatively high maximum weight capacity.

-- Walking at one of the two manual incline levels can help you to burn more calories.
+- The two manual incline levels can help you to burn more calories.

 - The 40-inch long tread belt is relatively short.

-- Like the Sunny Health & Fitness SF-T7603, this treadmill has a manual incline, not an electric one.
+- Like the Sunny Health & Fitness SF-T7603, this machine has a manual incline, not an electric one.
 So you’ll have to adjust it before your training or pause your training.

 The 6.0 RT from ProForm is suited for a variety of users.
 The 6.0 RT could be a good option if you want to use your treadmill for walking and recreational running.